ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 * The second subnet is used for management virtual machines such as vCenter Server Appliance and Platform Services Controller
 * The third subnet is used for the encapsulated overlay network Tunnel Endpoints (VTEPs) assigned to each host through the NSX Manager.

-In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN, vMotion, NFS, and iSCSI.
+In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN, vMotion, and NFS<!--, and iSCSI-->.
 As such, the VLAN is divided into two, three, or four portable subnets:
 * The first subnet is assigned to a kernel port group for vMotion traffic.
 * The remaining subnet or subnets are used for storage traffic:
    * When using vSAN, a subnet is assigned to kernel port groups that are used for vSAN traffic.
    * When using NFS attached NAS, a subnet is assigned to a port group that is dedicated to NFS traffic.
-   * For iSCSI attachment, two port groups are created to allow multipathing active-active across both private NIC ports as only one NIC port can be active at a time per the VMware iSCSI documentation.

 All subnets that are configured as part of a vCenter Server automated deployment use {{site.data.keyword.cloud_notm}} managed ranges.
 This is to ensure that any IP address can be routed to any data center within the {{site.data.keyword.cloud_notm}} account when you need the connection now or in the future.